qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

    .. image:: img/add_symbol_layer_button.png
       :align: center

 #.
-Select now the :guilabel:`Fill` level in the tree and click
+Select the :guilabel:`Fill` level in the tree and click
    the |signPlus| :sup:`Add symbol layer` button.
-   The dialog will change to look somewhat like this, with a new symbol layer
+   The dialog will change to look something like this, with a new symbol layer
    added:

    .. image:: img/new_symbol_layer.png